leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/2-innovating-with-data-and-gcp.md

     1. Semi-structured: it contains fields, which don't have to be the same in every entity and are defined according of use.
 E.g.: JSON, ORC, Parquet
     1. Unstructured data is the data that doesn't naturally contain fields.
 E.g. video, audio; they are stored in a format called BLOB (Binary Large OBject).

+Data is stored as objects (blobs) in the data lake.
+An object consists of the data itself, a variable amount of metadata, and a globally unique identifier.

 With the right cloud tools, businesses can extract value from unstructured data by using APIs to create structure.

 APIs are a set of functions that integrate different platforms, with different types of data.

+Any conversation about data needs to include a reference to security, privacy, compliance, and ethics.

 Personal or sensitive data about a customer or an employee need to be securely collected, encrypted when stored in the cloud, and protected from external threats.